Before your student comes to campus:

 Talking with college students about sexual assault

-- Ensure your student has completed the required programs: Tonight and AlcoholEdu.
+- Ensure that your student has completed the required alcohol and sexual violence prevention programs.

 - Questions?
 Call 608-265-5600